Question: "Why was Lot's wife turned into a pillar of salt?"

 Answer: Genesis 19 tells the story of the destruction of Sodom and Gomorrah.
 Lot, Abraham’s nephew, lived in Sodom with his family.
 His daughters were engaged to local men.
 Lot was sitting at the gate of Sodom, the area where financial and judicial transactions took place, when two angels came into town.
 Lot invited them to stay with his family.
 After a rather exciting evening, the angels made sure Lot, his wife, and his two daughters left before God destroyed the city (Genesis 19:13).
 As they fled, the angels warned them, “Escape for your life!
 Do not look behind you, and do not stay anywhere in the valley; escape to the mountains, or you will be swept away” (Genesis 19:17).

 Lot ran, his daughters close behind.
 “But his wife, from behind him, looked back, and she became a pillar of salt” (Genesis 19:26).
 She lagged behind.
 She turned and watched the flaming sulfur fall from the sky, consuming everything she valued.
 Then it consumed her.
 The Hebrew for “looked back” means more than to glance over one’s shoulder.
-It means to regard, to consider, to pay attention to.
+It means “to regard, to consider, to pay attention to.”
 The Scriptures don’t say whether her death was a punishment for valuing her old life so much that she hesitated in obeying, or if it was a simple consequence of her reluctance to leave her life quickly.
-Either she identified too much with the city—and joined it—or she neglected to fully obey God’s warning and she died.
+Either she identified too much with the city—and joined it—or she neglected to fully obey God’s warning, and she died.

 We’re fortunate to receive similar warnings.
-Ephesians 4:22-24 tells us to take off the old self which is ruled by sin and be renewed, putting on the new self that is in the likeness of God.
+Ephesians 4:22-24 tells us to take off the old self that is ruled by sin and be renewed, putting on the new self that is in the likeness of God.
 Similarly, 1 John 5:16 says that willful, deliberate sin can lead to death.
 Lot’s wife wasn’t able to accept that.
 What she chose to value in her heart led her to sin, which led to her death.